SeriousOldMan/Simulator-Controller/Docs/Using Simulator Controller.md

 #### Push-To-Talk Behaviour

-Beside the behaviour of the Push-To-Talk button described above, where you need to hold down the button as long as your are talking, there is an alternative mode available.
+Beside the behaviour of the *Push To Talk* button described above, where you need to hold down the button as long as your are talking, there is an alternative mode available.
 This mode allows you to release the button while you are talking.
-Once, you have finished your voice command, you press the Push-2-Talk button again, to indicate that you have finished and that the command should be executed.
-This alternative mode can be enabled in the [core settings](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Core-Configuration).
+Once, you have finished your voice command, you press the *Push To Talk* button again, to indicate that you have finished and that the command should be executed.
+This alternative mode can be enabled [voice control configuration](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#tab-voice-control).

 Good to know: You can also alter the speed for the two clicks or presses (Windows default is 500 ms) in the [core settings](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Core-Configuration).

-Please don't forget to press the Push-To-Talk button at the end of your speech, even, if the command had already been recognized, because you made a long pause.
+Please don't forget to press the *Push To Talk* button at the end of your speech, even, if the command had already been recognized, because you made a long pause.
 If you don't push the button, the sequence will get out of sync and you will end up being very confused.

 #### Testing voice configuration and voice commands